 - Being chosen as one of 35 Pennsylvania attorneys selected by The Legal Intelligencer and Pennsylvania Law Weekly as a “2007 Lawyer on the Fast Track,” an honor recognizing the future leaders of Pennsylvania’s legal community;

 Michael is a former Chair of the Family Law Section of the Pennsylvania Bar Association, and a former chair and member of its Procedural Rules Committee, Legislative Committee, and Program Committee.
 Michael is a former Chair of the Family Law Section of the Philadelphia Bar Association and the current co-chair of its Custody Committee.
-Michael currently serves as Vice President Of Pennsylvania Chapter Of the American Academy Of Matrimonial Lawyers after his position as Secretary of the chapter, where he is also a member of its Board of Managers (the governing body).
+Michael currently serves as President-Elect Of Pennsylvania Chapter Of American Academy Of Matrimonial Lawyers after his terms as Vice President, and Secretary of the chapter, where he is also a member of its Board of Managers (the governing body).
 Michael also serves as chair of Obermayer’s Pro Bono Committee.

 In civic life, Michael is a member of the Advisory Board for the Volunteers for the Indigent Program.
 He also coaches his son’s travel soccer team.